 The Subsidy Scheme for Internet Access Charges (SIA)

-The Subsidy Scheme for Internet Access Charges provides subsidy to needy families whose children are full-time students receiving education at primary or secondary level, or full-time students pursuing Yi Jin Diploma programmes or equivalent courses of the Vocational Training Council to meet the Internet access charges for e-learning at home for their children.
+The Subsidy Scheme for Internet Access Charges (SIA) provides subsidy to needy families whose children are full-time students receiving education at primary or secondary level, or full-time students pursuing Diploma Yi Jin (DYJ) (known as Yi Jin Diploma (YJD) before 2016) programmes or equivalent courses of the Vocational Training Council (VTC) to meet the internet access charges for e-learning at home for their children (for example, the charges on broadband Internet service or SIM cards provided by operators of fixed or mobile telecommunications services).
 The subsidy is granted on a household basis.
-Eligible families will receive a flat-rate cash grant, regardless of the number of children in the family.
+Eligible families will receive a family-based flat-rate cash grant, regardless of the number of children in the family.

 Application Procedures of Financial Assistance in 2020/21 for Primary and Secondary Students:

-- If families wish to apply for student financial assistance in 2020/21, please complete the Household Application Form for Student Financial Assistance Schemes according to Guidance Notes on Household Application and return the completed application form together with all necessary supporting documents to the SFO direct by post preferably on or before 31 May 2020.
+- If families wish to apply for student financial assistance for primary and secondary students in 2021/22, please complete the “Electronic Household Application Form for Student Financial Assistance Schemes”, upload all necessary supporting documents and submit them together online, according to this Guidance Notes; or complete the Household Application Form for Student Financial Assistance Schemes according to the Guidance Note and return the completed application form together with all necessary supporting documents to the SFO direct by post preferably on or before 31 May 2021.

-- After receiving the household application form the applicant, the SFO will assess whether the applicant’s family is eligible for financial assistance based on the information provided in the application form and assess the eligibility of the student-applicants on the basis of the eligibility criteria of individual schemes.
+- After receiving the household application form from the applicant, the SFO will assess whether the applicant’s family is eligible for financial assistance based on the information provided in the application form and supporting documents, and assess the eligibility of the student-applicants on the basis of the eligibility criteria of individual schemes.
+Applicants should submit fresh application for their children for every school year and fill in the form the particulars of all unmarried child(ren) residing with them.

 Relevant application procedures are as follows:

-2) Applicable to those families who newly apply for financial assistance schemes for primary and secondary students or submitted EC for 2019/20 school year to the SFO on or after 2 March 2020 :
+(3) Applicable to families who newly apply for financial assistance for primary and secondary students

 |Deadline for Submission|